Saint John Bosco, Priest

 Some saints attract the faithful by the raw power of their minds and the sheer force of their arguments.
 Think of St. Thomas Aquinas or St. Augustine.
 Other saints write so eloquently, with such grace and sweetness, that their words draw people to God like bees to honey.
 Think of Blessed John Henry Newman or St. Francis de Sales.
 Still other saints say and write almost nothing, but lead lives of such generous and sacrificial witness that their holiness is obvious.
 Think of St. Francis of Assisi or St. Teresa of Calcutta.
 Today’s saint was not a first class thinker, eloquent writer, bloody martyr, or path breaking Church reformer.
 But he had abundant gifts of equal value.

 St. John grew up dirt poor in the country working as a shepherd.
 His father died when he was an infant.
-After studies and priestly ordination we went to the big city – Turin, Italy – and saw first hand how the urban poor lived.
+After studies and priestly ordination we went to the big city, Turin, and saw first hand how the urban poor lived.
 It changed his life.
-He began a ministry to poor boys, especially, which did nothing particularly innovative.
+He began a ministry to poor boys which was not particularly innovative.
 He said Mass, heard confessions, taught the gospel, went on walks, cooked meals, and taught practical skills like book binding.
 There was no secret to Don Bosco’s success.
 But no one else was doing it, and no one else did it so well.
 Followers flocked to assist him and he founded the Salesians, a Congregation named after his own hero, St. Francis de Sales.
 The Salesian empire of charity and education spread around the globe.
 By the time of its founder’s death in 1888 the Salesians had 250 houses the world over caring for 130,000 children.
 Their work continues today.

-Don Bosco did not know what rest was and wore himself out by being all things to all people.
-His reputation for holiness endured his death.
+Don Bosco did not know what rest was and wore himself out by being all things to all men.
+His reputation for holiness endured well beyond his death.
 A young priest who had met him in northern Italy in 1883, Fr.
-Achille Ratti, later became Pope Pius XI and on Easter Sunday 1934 canonized the great priest he had known so long ago.
+Achille Ratti, later became Pope Pius XI and, on Easter Sunday 1934, canonized the great priest he had known so many years before.

 St. John Bosco, you dedicated your life to the education and care of poor youth.
-Help us to follow your example of self gift.
-Aid us in reaching out to those who need our assistance today and not tomorrow, here and not somewhere else.
-Through your example and intercession may we carry out a fraction of the good that you achieved in your life.
+Aid us in reaching out to those who need our assistance today, not tomorrow, and here, not somewhere else.
+Through your intercession may we carry out a fraction of the good that you achieved in your life.